yeefea/gointerface/README.md

         */

-        // ToJson converts the object to a json bytes.
+        // ToJson converts the object to json bytes.
         // some other comments
         ToJson(sb strings.Builder) ([]byte, error)
 }